Knee Pain · San Francisco + Virtual

 02

 The standard approach to knee pain is quad strengthening.
-But if your hip isn't controlling how your thigh bone rotates, you're just loading a misaligned joint harder.
-You end up with stronger legs and the same faulty mechanics.
-The pain stays because the pattern driving it hasn't changed.
+But if your hip isn't controlling your thigh bone, you're just loading a misaligned joint harder.
+You end up with stronger legs and the same faulty pattern, and the pain stays because the cause never moved.

 03